y-elena/ohw-resources/docs/projects/projectlist.md

 ## Adding scale to underwater depth maps from monocular-vision
+--->>> Please delete this entry, we dropped the project because there wasn't enough interest, thanks!
 - Project leads: Yelena Randall
 - Presenter:
 - [GitHub] (needs link)